manoj-sharma-rg/h4/dox/2project_summary.md

 - **CI/CD:** GitHub Actions or GitLab CI for linting, tests, and deployment.
 - **Deployment:** Dockerized, with cloud deployment (AWS ECS, Azure Container Apps, or GCP Cloud Run).
 - **Security:** Use HTTPS, environment-based secrets, audit logging, and follow GDPR/PCI guidelines.
+- **Professional UI:** A wizard-driven web UI for onboarding and integrating new PMS, including mapping review and test runs.

 ## 2. Key Components & Flow
-- **API Gateway:** `/pms/{pmscode}` endpoint, accepts JSON/XML/GraphQL/SOAP, with authentication and logging.
+- **API Gateway:** `/pms/{pmscode}` endpoint, accepts JSON/XML/GraphQL/SOAP, with authentication (basic, bearer, API key) and logging.
 - **PMS Plugin System:** Each PMS has its own folder with translator, mappings, and tests.
 Auto-discovery via decorators or entry-points.
 - **Mapping Knowledge Base:** YAML file per PMS, GenAI-augmented, with all RGBridge tags/attributes and mappings.
 - **Validation:** Incoming PMS schema validation and outgoing RGBridge XSD validation.
 - **Translation:** Mapping file + GenAI for transformation, with utilities for date/currency/LOS pattern parsing.
 - **Outbound Push:** HTTP POST to internal API (XML, basic auth, retry logic, error handling, acknowledgement).
 - **Testing:** Unit and integration tests for translators and end-to-end flow.
-- **Documentation & UI:** Auto-generated API docs, onboarding docs, optional web UI for mapping review.
+- **Documentation & UI:** Auto-generated API docs, onboarding docs, and a professional UI wizard for PMS integration.

 ## 3. GenAI Usage
 - **Mapping Suggestion:** Use OpenAI to suggest mappings from PMS schema to RGBridge.